eswlab/orphan-prediction/README.md

 _If you ran BRAKER in step 2, run 4a._

-4a.
-Merge BRAKER with Direct Inference (BIND)
+4. A. Merge BRAKER with Direct Inference (BIND)
 	- Use Mikado to combine BRAKER-generated predictions with Direct Inference evidence-based predictions.

 _If you ran MAKER in step 2, run 4b._

-4b.
-Merge MAKER with Direct Inference (MIND)
+4. B. Merge MAKER with Direct Inference (MIND)
 	- Use Mikado to combine MAKER-generated predictions with Direct Inference evidence-based predictions.

 6. Evaluate your predictions